-Second Associate Degree
+Second Associate's Degree

 Richard Bland College does not confer two degrees concurrently.
-A student who has already received an Associate Degree may earn a second but different Associate Degree by meeting the following requirements:
+A student who has already received an Associate's Degree's may earn a second but different Associate's Degree by meeting the following requirements:

-- Completing a minimum of 15 semester hours of additional course work during the semester in which the requirements for the second Associate Degree are met at Richard Bland College after the date on which the first degree was earned; - Meeting all prerequisite and course requirements for the first Associate Degree, as well as degree requirements for the second degree; and, - Earning a grade point average of 2.0 or higher in course work completed for the first and second Associate Degree.
+- Completing a minimum of 15 semester hours of additional course work during the semester in which the requirements for the second Associate's Degree are met at Richard Bland College after the date on which the first degree was earned; - 2.
+Meeting all prerequisite and course requirements for the first Associate's Degree, as well as degree requirements for the second degree; and, - 3.
+Earning a grade point average of 2.0 or higher in course work completed for the first and second Associate's Degree.